intel/llvm/sycl/doc/KernelProgramCache.md

 ### In-memory cache

-The cache stores underlying PI objects behind `cl::sycl::program` and `cl::sycl::kernel` user-level objects in a per-context data storage.
-The storage consists of two maps: one is for programs and the other is for kernels.
+The cache stores underlying PI objects behind `sycl::program` and `sycl::kernel` user-level objects in a per-context data storage.
+The storage consists of two
+maps: one is for programs and the other is for kernels.

 The programs map's key consists of four components: